glo-mccollough/glo-mccollough/README.md

 Currently I'm located in Washington State.

-While I am open to freelance and contract to hire possibilities, these opportunities must remain remote as I am looking to relocate in the near future.
+While I am open to freelance and contract to hire possibilities, at this time, all opportunities must remain fully remote.

 - 👀 I’m interested in expanding my current skill set.
 Recently certified as a Data Analyst and really digging SQL.
 - 🌱 I’m currently taking a deeper dive into SQL and perhaps learning Python.